 Why and how

-Enhanced Care will be an insurance system that works for all British Columbians.
+Enhanced Care is an insurance system that works for all British Columbians.
 That means insurance that is more affordable and provides the care and coverage you need if you’re in a crash.
-By removing most of the legal costs associated with our current system, we’re making this a reality for you.
+By removing most of the legal costs associated with our former system, we’re making this a reality for you.

 We know these changes are a lot to digest.
-Here’s a helpful side-by-side comparison of the current insurance system and our new Enhanced Care model:
+Here’s a helpful side-by-side comparison of the former insurance system and Enhanced Care:

 How are these changes possible?

-Enhanced Care will remove the adversarial approach of suing drivers and the hundreds of millions of dollars going towards lawyers and legal fees every year.
-As a result, the overall costs of our insurance system will reduce dramatically.
+Enhanced Care removes the adversarial approach of suing drivers and the hundreds of millions of dollars going towards lawyers and legal fees every year.
+As a result, the overall costs of our insurance system are being reduced dramatically.
 We forecast cost savings at more than $1.5 billion in the first full year of Enhanced Care.
 These savings will be passed on to British Columbians in the form of lower and more stable insurance rates, with average savings of 20 per cent for full ICBC basic and optional coverage.
 It also means we can provide much more in care and recovery benefits, to support injured customers when they need it.

 Why are we making these changes?

 British Columbians deserve auto insurance that is affordable and takes care of them when they are injured in a crash.
-But until now, insurance rates have been going up every year, largely because of the rising legal costs involved in our current system.
-And, our current system often leaves people injured in car crashes without the care they need to fully recover.
+But until Enhanced Care, insurance rates went up every year, largely because of the rising legal costs involved in our former system.
+And, our former system often left people without the care they need to fully recover from a crash.

 Government and ICBC took steps in 2019 to help bring these costs down and improve care – limiting pain and suffering payouts for minor injuries, doubling accident benefits to $300,000, and introducing the dispute resolution process through the Civil Resolution Tribunal.